HiImHim-ctrl/Blocksi-Bypass/README.md

 A website for bypassing system monitoring and restricting tools such as Blocksi which my school uses

-i forked this with slight mods from T-crack by
+i forked this with slight mods from T-crack by  [Vortron-rd]([url](https://github.com/Vortron-rd))

-* [ ] Make a static HTML file version
-* [ ] Find a way to Fullscreen in cloaked mode
-* [ ] Add a text-chat room (other than discord, i'm planning on making my own)
-* [ ] Offer multiple methods of bypassing security systems so the user can simply select which one they need to use
-* [ ] Make a javascript-void version
-* [ ] Add more Domain names for people to use
-* [x] Panic button to switch tabs easily
+idk just have fun and dont get caught i guess

+cya